MichaelAkridge-NOAA/ai4me-cookbook/content/04_module/04_model_eval.md

 > — *George Box* [(bio)](https://en.wikipedia.org/wiki/George_E._P._Box)

 ### **Key Lessons:**
 - **Don't sweat initial model performance**.
 No model is perfect and early models are rarely even close.
 But they can still provide value and **improve with iteration**.
+Focus on good data, correct labels, and an iterative improvement process.
 - **Confidence scores** indicate how certain a model is about its predictions.
 Lower confidence may require further training and tuning.
 - Even imperfect models can assist in **data gathering, hypothesis testing, and guiding further research**.
 - **Human-in-the-loop** approaches can improve model performance by refining labels and reducing errors over time.